 One of the ways to determine whether a product is considered natural is through the seal of certification bodies such as Ecocert.
 To obtain Ecocert’s ‘Natural Cosmetic’ label, a minimum of at least 50% of all plant-based ingredients in the formula and a minimum of 5% of all ingredients by weight must come from organic farming.

-Some of the natural products that are easily available in Malaysia are:
+Some of the natural products (with or without certification) that are easily available in Malaysia are:

 - Claire Organics – you can read about my experience using Claire Organics products here and here